There is an option now on your profile page

 - Dragon (1990): A rising Japanese imperialism and the discovery of a third atomic bomb meant to serve as backup for those which destroyed Hiroshima and Nagasaki drove Dirk to stem the tide of rising belligerence before it reasserts its dominance in the Far East.

 - Sahara (1992): Dirk's rescue of a beautiful UN scientist intersects with an ecological disaster in the making to lead him and his to Mali, whose dictator is in league with a shady industrialist.
-As they fight to uncover the plans of this ruthless duo, they will discover a long-lost legend and things that force them to rewrite history books regarding a certain famous personage.
+As they fight to uncover the plans of this ruthless duo, they will discover a long-lost legend and things that force them to rethink history's view of a certain famous American Civil War personage.

 - Inca Gold (1994): Dirk rescues a research team investigating rumors of a massive trove of Inca treasures, sone of which were already discovered by Sir Francis Drake during the 16th century, only to find himself at the crosshairs of a powerful smuggling syndicate.